affableashish/angular-dotnet-realworld/README.md

 # Create frontend and backend projects
 ## Create a GiHub repo to host your mono repo
 In this example, I created this repo to host my projects.
-Note that I'll use the name of this repo (`angular-dotnet-realworld`) as the name of the workspace when I'll create nx-workspace below.
+Note that I'll use the name of this repo (`angular-dotnet-realworld`) as the name of the workspace when I create nx-workspace below.

 ## Create frontend project that uses Angular
 [Reference](https://nx.dev/getting-started/tutorials/angular-monorepo-tutorial)